-Everyone knows by now that you can never be too safe when it comes to using the internet.
+(Pocket-lint) - Everyone knows by now that you can never be too safe when it comes to using the internet.
 We're told to use multiple, complex passwords across all our accounts, for instance.
-Or, better yet, we're supposed to enable two-step verification wherever possible.
+Or, better yet, we're supposed to enable two-factor verification wherever possible.
 Safety measures like that make it harder for hackers to gain access to your private information and steal your identity.

 What is two-step verification?